OpenWork-NZ/mdwg/docs/_defs/Keywords.md

 - There can be zero or many [0..\*] descriptive keywords for the cited resource in the  *[MD_DataIdentification](./class-MD_DataIdentification)* package of class *[MD_Keywords](http://wiki.esipfed.org/index.php/MD_Keywords)* in a metadata record.

-### ICSM Best Practice
+### ICSM Best Practice Recommendations

-- There should be multiple keywords selected from a referenced thesaurus present in a metadata record for a spatial resource.
+Therefore - There should be multiple keywords selected from a referenced thesaurus present in a metadata record for a spatial resource.

 #### Recommended Sub-Elements